iherman/r2epub/README.md

 node dist/server.js
 ```

-starts up the server.
+starts up the server locally.
 The port number used by the server can be determined by setting the `PORT` environmental variable; failing that the default (i.e., 80) is used.

-An instance of the server is also deployed [on the cloud](https://r2epub.herokuapp.com/) at the `https://r2epub.herokuapp.com/` URL.
-A [client side interface](https://iherman.github.io/r2epub/convert.html) to drive this server is also available.
+By default, no URL-s on `localhost` are accepted, unless the environment variable `R2EPUB_LOCAL` is explicitly set (the value of the variable is not relevant, only the setting is) for the server process (this is useful for local, testing purposes).

 ---